corlou/JS-flex-panels-gallery/README.md

 # JS-flex-panels-gallery
-Creating and modifying a flex panel gallery.
+Creating and modifying a flex panel gallery by adding transformations and centering text.

-Adding transformations and centering text.
+Thanks Wes Bos for this tutorial.